JinkoSolar — 2025 at a Glance

 | Solar modules | 130.0 GW | 130.0 GW |

-Second, ESS is increasingly positioned as a diversification hedge.
-The 20-F explicitly states Jinko is focused on “expanding our energy storage business, to enhance our competitiveness in an evolving industry environment.”
-When core solar margins are 2.2%, building a storage business that can capture incremental margin on integrated solar-plus-storage projects becomes strategically critical.
+On strategy, the 20-F states that Jinko is focused on “expanding our energy storage business, to enhance our competitiveness in an evolving industry environment.”

 7. ESG and sustainability